corbaltcode/kion/README.md

 # Kion Tool

-The Kion tool is a command-line app that facilitates getting credentials from [Kion](https://kion.io) (formerly cloudtamer).
-It has three primary subcommands:
+The Kion tool is a command-line app that automatically fetches credentials from [Kion](https://kion.io) (formerly cloudtamer) when you run commands such as `aws` and `terraform`.
+See [Scenario: Terraform](#scenario-terraform) for an example of how it works fully configured.

+The tool has three primary subcommands:

-1. _credentials_ – Creates and prints temporary AWS credentials in various formats
+1. `credentials` – Creates and prints temporary AWS credentials in various formats
-2. _credential-process_ – Acts as a [credential process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), allowing the AWS CLI and tools such Terraform to transparently fetch credentials
+2. `credential-process` – Acts as a [credential process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), allowing the AWS CLI and tools such Terraform to transparently fetch credentials
-3. _console_ – Opens the AWS console logged in to a certain account as a certain role
+3. `console` – Opens the AWS console logged in to a certain account as a certain role

 For help on a subcommand, run `kion help [subcommand]`.
 For a full list of subcommands, run `kion help`.